 I’ve written before how this plastic-free journey started for me with my morning yogurt.
 I’d been frustrated that I couldn’t even recycle those plastic tubs my yogurt was sold in because our city didn’t accept that kind of plastic.

 I haven’t bought actual trash bags for over a decade.
-Since our kitchen waste basket is so small there’s always something I can use for a liner.
+Since our trash output is so miniscule, our kitchen waste basket is small.
+So there’s always something I can use for a liner.

 But I don’t want to accumulate them.
-So oftentimes I’ll smooth those bags out and send them to our local food pantry, who can repurpose them for their clients.
+So if they begin to accumulate I’ll smooth those bags out and send them to our local food pantry, who can repurpose them for their clients.

 Plastic Food Wrap